|

 systems and motor condition monitoring.
 I also had a leading

-role in Sensicast's artwork monitoring and OEM
+role in Sensicast's

-sensor systems.
+systems.
 One project at Sensicast will monitor sewers for overflow on a mesh

 network that must span a city.
 At Sensicast I built a set of I/O cards